SonGorLick/hikari-x86_64/README.md

 make -j$(nproc) install
 ```
 > **Warning!**
-> If you want multitasking responsiveness, always set multiple jobs with load average to prevent hangs nor system freeze.
+> If you want multitasking responsiveness, always set multiple jobs with load average to prevent slowdowned system.

-> Other options is compiling with [LLVM toolchain](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO (enabled by default, but needs `LLVM_IAS=1`).
+> Other options is compiling with [LLVM toolchain](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO ( enabled by default, but needs `LLVM_IAS=1` ).

-> Its estimated that it may be longer than the GCC and Binutils, but significally improving performance on specific CPU by using ThinLTO and optimization level 3 (enabled by default).
+> Its estimated that it may be longer than the GCC and Binutils, but significally improving performance on specific CPU by using ThinLTO and optimization level 3 ( enabled by default ).
 > ```sh
 > make LLVM=1 LLVM_IAS=1 -j$(nproc) menuconfig
 >